CLEANit/MatSimPy/README.md

-This repo stores Python functions and classes that help with materials science work.
+This repo stores Python functions and classes that help materials science tasks with simulations.
 Particularly for ASE and Networkx, but also with VASP and (WIP) OVITO.

 Edit 31-10-2023: graph.py has now been documented below.
 Further documentation pending.